archontophoenix/paradoxesTalk/README.md

 # paradoxesTalk
-Slides on how Coq, Agda, and Idris prevent nontermination, which leads to logical paradoxes under the Curry-Howard interpretation
+Slides on how Coq, Agda, and Idris prevent nontermination, which leads to logical paradoxes under the Curry-Howard interpretation, along with code examples.